 Create an employee training program

-When every staff member completes the same program as everyone else, there’s a standard level of service.
+When every restaurant staff completes the same training program as everyone else, there’s a standard level of service.
 In addition, back-of-house staff and even veteran employees should complete the same training to get an in-depth understanding of front-of-house responsibilities, customer interactions, the food and wine menu, and logistical things like your restaurant POS system and how to accept payments using a POS system, like a Square terminal.

 Hold pre-shift meetings